 4. Effective ways to reward the behavior you want, like proper potty training

 It is your opportunity to see an expert in action and ask any questions you might have.
-After learning how to teach your dog, then you can go home and practice, practice, practice!
+After learning how to teach your dog, then you can go home and practice, practice, practice.
+It’s also important to be patient, especially during the early phases when your puppy is going to be teething and will need redirection to the appropriate teething dog toys to help them stay busy.

-The following lessons in each link below will provide you with a brief overview on each basic command, as well as a video of the dog being taught the command.
-Click each link to find the right way to teach your dog each command!
+The following lessons in each link below will provide you with a brief overview of each basic command, as well as a video of the dog being taught the command.

-The ‘sit’ is one of the most useful things you can teach your dog.
+This is a video of Freyja the American Mastiff showing off her “sit” skills.
+The “sit” is one of the most useful things you can teach your dog.
 If your dog is sitting, he won’t be jumping on someone.
 If he sits before you feed him, he learns that you are the leader.
 If your dog can sit when friends come over, they will be impressed by his good behavior.

 Here’s how to teach your dog to sit: